El Puente (coalition)

 El Puente is a non-profit arts and social justice organization located in the communities of Williamsburg and Greenpoint, Brooklyn, New York.
-El Puente was founded in 1982 by the late Luis Garden Acosta and co-founded with Eugenio Maldonado, and Dr. Frances Lacerna.
+El Puente was founded in 1982 by the late Luis Garden Acosta and co-founded with Eugenio Maldonado, and Dr. Frances Lucerna.
 Garden Acosta's mission was to stop the epidemic of violence stemming from youth gang/drug activity and street violence.
 El Puente's initiatives focus on fighting for a wide variety of social justice issues, including racial, environmental, immigration, educational, economic, housing justice, and more.
 As a renowned Latino arts and cultural institution, El Puente does most of its activism through various visual and performative art forms.

 History

 El Puente was formed in 1982 when leaders of the Williamsburg and Greenpoint communities united to stop the youth from becoming involved in gang violence in the area.
 Their motives were to stop teen violence and improve health issues, which, like asthma, was a result of harmful pollutants being released into the community.
 El Puente was created by Luis Garden Acosta and the community in 1982; it was made possible by contributions from the students in Academy For Peace and Justice that opened in the 1990s.
 Youth groups are the main focus of El Puente because of the value they placed on the environment and because they are the future of Brooklyn.

 El Puente means "the bridge" in Spanish, which symbolizes the progress they want to make from where the community is right now, to a place that they envision their community to be.
 They believe that a strong, united community is the key to success in moving forward.